-Sour се Туре Surface only, surface and ground water, or ground water directly Type of water Groundwater influenced by surface water Contaminant system only Entry point turbidity Community State discretion 2 Collect and analyze one sample per day from each entry point.
+Sour се Туре Surface only, surface and ground water, or ground water directly influenced by Contaminant Type of water system Groundwater only surface water Entry point turbidity Community State discretion 2 Collect and analyze one sample per day from each entry point.
 All results must be recorded to two significant figures.
-Noncommunity State discretion 2 Collect and analyze one sample annually.
+Noncommunity State discretion 2 Collect and a nalyze one sample a nnually.
 Monitoring requirement may be increased at State discretion.
 2 Distribution point turbidity Community State discretion 2 Five distribution samples each week unless otherwise determined by the State.
 No two samples may be obtained on the same day and no two samples are to be collected from the same distribution point during the week.
-Noncommunity State discretion 2 State discretion 2 1 The requirements of this table apply to unfiltered systems that the State has determined, in writing pursuant to section 5-1.30 of this Subpart, must install filtration.
+State discretion 2 Noncommunity State discretion 2

+1 The requirements of this table apply to unfiltered systems that the State has determined, in writing pursuant to section 5-1.30 of this Subpart, must install filtration.
 These requirements only apply until filtration is installed.
-2 State discretion shall mean requiring monitoring when the State has reason to believe the MCL has been violated, the potential exists for an MCL violation or present a risk to public • s reason to believe the well has been violated, the potential exists for an well violation of

 Table 10A.
-Turbidity Minimum Monitoring Requirements1
+Turbidity Minimum Monitoring Requirements 1